 NOTE: This resource page is a walk-the-talk example of consent-based marketing.
 For anti-rape culture and trauma-sensitive reasons, I don't do email opt-ins or "freebies.
 You're welcome to consensually join our non-spammy newsletter anytime by [clicking here].

-Deconstructing your "lipstick evangelism" might not be easy, but I've learned it to be so worth it.
+Deconstructing "lipstick evangelism" might not be easy, but it can be so worth it.
 On this page are some of the self-hosted and outside resources that I frequently reference while working with business owners with experiences similar to yours.

 Everything on this page is freely available because: